CmdQ/SortVis/README.md

 -------

 Select a number generator and the length of the array that should be sorted.
-Then select which ones should participate by checking the first column and click “Start all”.
+Then select which ones should participate by checking the first column and click ï¿½Start allï¿½.
 You can also run only a single sorter by double-clicking its row.

-An (un)check all functionality is available when clicking on the “Run” table header.
+An (un)check all functionality is available when clicking on the ï¿½Runï¿½ table header.

-To run the sorters without animation—thus much faster and more suitable for a benchmark—click the start button holding shift.
+To run the sorters without animationï¿½thus much faster and more suitable for a benchmarkï¿½click the start button holding Shift.
 To run a single sorter without animation hold Alt when double-clicking.